 Model Documentation Updates

 Model documentation must be updated to reflect changes made to existing models.
 Documentation updates are made by the model developer and reviewed by the model owner.
 The model steward is responsible for confirming documentation updates are made promptly.

+NAIC Analysis and Review Tools

+To facilitate their review of the GOES scenarios, the NAIC maintains the following tools:

+SAS Scenario Statistics Program

+Excel Scenario Statistics Workbook

+Excel Scenario Picking Data Independent Recalculation Tools

+SERT Scenario Review Tool

+Enhancements and fixes to these tools will be managed via change logs.
+All changes will be peer reviewed to check for accuracy and documented in the change log.
+The change logs will be maintained for auditing purposes and available upon request from an interested party.

 Documentation Requirements

-Conning will provide documentation on non-proprietary specifications and components of the GEMS Scenario Files used to develop the Basic Data Set and other models listed in the Model Inventory File (with the exception of the Robust Data Set and API Tool, which are available from Conning for a fee).
-Access to this documentation is available to all End Users.
+Conning will provide documentation on non-proprietary specifications and components of the GEMS Scenario Files used to develop the Basic Data Set and other models listed in the Model Inventory File.
+Access to this documentation is available to all Model Users.
 Documentation will be stored on Conning’s website.
-The NAIC’s website contains a link to Conning’s website which is available to all End Users.
+The NAIC’s website contains a link to Conning’s website which is available to all Model Users.

 Conning’s Software Documentation Library contains more detailed documentation.
-It is available to End Users who:
+It is available to Model Users who:

 Sign Conning’s Nondisclosure Agreement, or

+Consultants engaged by a Model User that have signed a Nondisclosure Agreement, or

 Choose to purchase the Robust Data Set, or